vamoirid/Computer-Architecture/Lab_2/Report_Lab2.md

 #### 2.2.5 CPI vs L2 Cache Size

 ![CPI vs L2 Cache Size](https://github.com/vamoirid/Computer-Architecture/blob/master/Lab_2/plots/L2_Cache_Size.png)
+Even though _sjeng_ and _libm_ benchmarks had a very high L2 Cache Memory Miss Rate, the increase of its size had no impact in the overall performance.
+This means that probably the problem is not the amount of data that L2 Cache can store, but how "close" are the data that the CPU needs.
+In addition, _bzip_ benchmark that also had a high L2 Cache Miss Rate of 28% saw an improvement in the CPI.

 #### 2.2.6 CPI vs L2 Cache Associativity

 ![CPI vs L2 Cache Associativity](https://github.com/vamoirid/Computer-Architecture/blob/master/Lab_2/plots/L2_Cache_Assoc.png)
+Again, as before the results are for all benchmarks the same except for a slight change in _bzip_ for the reasons that we stated above.

 #### 2.2.7 CPI vs Cache Line Size